acbsp/bonafide.guru/en/contents.rst

 the original acharya, even as Prince Bharata officiated as the ruler on behalf of Sri Rama's padukas.

-In this connection, keeping in view the spirit of Srila Prabhupada and the continuation of the great tradition given by him, we recommend that the office of the *rtvik acharyas* should continue as intended by Srila Prabhupada.
+In this connection, keeping in view the spirit of |SP| and the continuation of the great tradition given by him, we recommend that the office of the *rtvik acharyas* should continue as intended by Srila Prabhupada.

-Srila Prabhupada's system accords a unique position to the *acarya* by declaring that he should be a Master Yogin, who takes upon himself the spiritual responsibility of the disciples including the destruction of all their sins and deserves worship due to Bhagavan Himself.
+|SP|'s system accords a unique position to the *acarya* by
+declaring that he should be a Master Yogin, who takes upon himself the spiritual responsibility of the disciples including the destruction of all their sins and deserves worship due to Bhagavan Himself.

-*The rtvik-acharya continue the line of HH Srila Prabhupada, and he should be accorded reverence in accordance with his contributions*.
+*The rtvik-acharya continue the line of HH |SP|, and he should be accorded reverence in accordance with his contributions*.
 **But he should not be considered as an object of meditation and worship**.
 Nor should he be considered as infallible.
-He should be appointed by the governing council and give *diksha* as a deputee of Srila Prabhupada without violating the letter and spirit of his message.
+He should be appointed by the governing council and give *diksha* as a deputee of
+|SP| without violating the letter and spirit of his message.

-The *ritvik-system* propounded by Srila Prabhupada does not violate in anyway the *shastras*' injunctions.
+The *ritvik-system* propounded by |SP| does not violate in anyway the *shastras*' injunctions.

 Signed: Rangapriya Swami.